Courses taught by Professor Ahmed at CU Boulder:

 Introduces theory and methods of statistical estimation for dynamical systems, with emphasis on aerospace applications.

 Major topics include: in depth review of applied probability and statistics; discrete time linear dynamical systems and stochastic processes; optimal state estimators for dynamical systems; theory and design of Kalman filters for linear systems; linearized Kalman filters, extended Kalman filters, unscented Kalman filters, and general Bayes filters for non-linear systems.

 ASEN 5014: Linear Control Systems

 Modeling, analysis, and design of continuous-time control systems using the state space approach.
 Vector spaces, linear operators, and linear equation solution theory are used to describe system solutions and their stability, controllability, and observability properties.
 State observers and state feedback control are developed, along with an introduction to linear-quadratic optimal control.

-ASEN 6519 (special topics): Model-based Parameters and State Estimation
+ASEN 6519 (special topics): Model-based Parameter and State Estimation

 (Spring 2015) Covers core techniques for extracting and combining information from noisy sensor data and known system models: batch and recursive estimation methods (including linear and non-linear least-squares); maximum likelihood and maximum a posteriori point estimation methods; and Bayesian techniques, with emphasis on Kalman filtering and related filters for discrete-time dynamical systems.
 In addition to theoretical considerations, estimator design and performance evaluation are discussed in the context of real applications for tracking and vehicle systems.